OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Peripapillary B-scan}

-For every layer of interest --- peripapillary choroid and any available retinal layers from image metadata --- we generate a thickness array, measuring a micron distance every A-scan (column pixel).
-We do not measure locally perpendicularly for the choroid because the sinuous nature of the B-scan is a result of the circular-shaped acquisition line, and not curvature due to poor acquisition or differences in anatomy like with macular B-scans which have a linearly shaped scan pattern.
-The array is padded with zeros if the segmentation doesn't reach the lateral ends of the image, alerting the end-user of any incomplete segmentations.
-This is because the thickness array must extend across the entire lateral axis due to the continuity of the two ends of the B-scan.
+For each layer of interest, an array of thickness values are measured as micron distances per A-scan.
+Choroid thickness is not measured perpendicularly, as its sinuous shape on the B-scan reflects the circular acquisition pattern rather than anatomical curvature.
+If segmentations do not span the image laterally, the thickness array is linearly interpolated to maintain continuity due to the circular scan pattern.

-To create the peripapillary grids, we define the centre (0 degrees) of the temporal peripapillary grid (the lateral position along the B-scan) by deducing the point along the circular acquisition region (on the localiser SLO) which is co-linear with the optic disc centre and fovea centre.
-If the localiser SLO is unavailable, then the centre is taken as the lateral centre of the B-scan.
-Thus, without the SLO, the peripapillary grid will likely be off-centre.
-The thickness array can then be divided into temporal (-45 -- 45 degrees), supero-temporal (45 -- 90 degrees), supero-nasal (90 -- 135 degrees), nasal (135 -- -135 degrees), infero-nasal (-135 -- -90 degrees) and infero-temporal (-90 -- -45 degrees) grids.
-Average thickness (in microns) is measured per grid, as well as the nasal-to-temporal (N/T) ratio and papillomacular bundle (-30 -- 30 degrees).
-A final average over the whole B-scan is also measured.
-Thickness profiles for each layer are also generated, showing the raw thickness evolution and a moving average estimate, with the peripapillary grid and angular thresholds overlaid. \cref{fig:peripapillary_diagram} shows a series of images describing this procedure.
+To define the peripapillary grid, the temporal sub-field centre (0 degrees) is the point along the B-scan's acquisition line co-linear with the optic disc and fovea centres.
+If the localiser SLO is unavailable, the lateral B-scan centre is used, though this may offset the grid producing maligned measurements.
+Average thickness per sub-field in the grid are measured by dividing the thickness array into temporal (-45 -- 45 degrees), supero-temporal (45 -- 90 degrees), supero-nasal (90 -- 135 degrees), nasal (135 -- -135 degrees), infero-nasal (-135 -- -90 degrees) and infero-temporal (-90 -- -45 degrees) sub-fields.
+Metrics include average thickness per sub-field, nasal-to-temporal (N/T) ratio, papillomacular bundle thickness (-30 to 30), and global average.
+Thickness profiles are drawn which overlay the raw and smoothed thickness arrays with peripapillary grid superimposed. \cref{fig:peripapillary_diagram} illustrates this process.

-We have also built in an overlap index to assess how off-centre a peripapillary scan may be from the centre of the optic disc.
-The overlap index computes the distance between the acquisition's centre and the optic disc centre inferred from the SLO analysis suite, and is measured as a percentage of the optic disc diameter.
-We have empirically determined a threshold of 15\% to likely exceed acceptable centring of the OCT peripapillary scan on the optic disc.
-See supplementary \cref{suppfig:overlap_index_peri} for two examples, one of which exceeds the 15\% threshold.